MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-vmm.md

 4. In the **Tasks** pane, under the name of the connector, select **Synchronize Now**.

-### Validate that a Virtual Machine Manager connector synchronized
+### Validate the synchronization of a Virtual Machine Manager connector

+To validate that a VMM connector is synchronized, follow these steps:

 1. In the Service Manager console, select **Connectors**.